 The "ctests" folder — which we call a workspace — contains sample material used to check the operation of Bol Processor and to illustrate some musicological issues.
 It is updated by the installation scripts each time you upgrade to a new version.

 If you create new material in the "ctests" workspace it won't be deleted by upgrades.
 However, if you modify files that come from the distribution, they will revert to the current distribution version on each upgrade.
 It is therefore a good idea to keep a copy of the "ctests" folder, as you are likely to modify some of its data files while using the program.
 You may want to restore the original versions later.
-You can also create your own workspaces (in tree structures) using either the BP3 interface or your computer's file manager.
+You can also create your own workspaces (in tree structures) using your computer's file manager.

 The core of the Bol Processor, in all its versions, is an inference engine capable of generating 'items' — strings of variables and terminal symbols — treated like the score of a musical work.
 The inference engine does this through the use of rules from a formal grammar.